 D.C. law requires that the amount of funding a public school receives is based on student enrollment, not type of public school.
 For example, the same funding should follow two third grade students, regardless of which kind of public school he or she attends.
 Many D.C. families have children in both public charter and traditional public schools.
 These children’s schools should each be given the same amount of local government funding to educate them.

 However, since the first public charter schools opened in 1996, the D.C. government has ignored this requirement, consistently underfunding charter schools as compared to DCPS.
-According to recent figures, this illegal underfunding has amounted to $770 million from 2008 to 2015, which amounts to $1600 - $2600 per student every year for the last seven years.
+According to recent figures, this illegal underfunding has amounted to $770 million from 2008 to 2015, which amounts to $1600 - $2600 per student every year.

 Public charter schools serve a higher share of economically disadvantaged students than DCPS, and typically are located in the communities with the greatest need.
-There are currently 112 public charter schools, serving over 38,000 D.C. residents.
+There are currently 120 public charter schools, serving over 41,000 D.C. students.
 They are located in all wards of the District with the exception of Ward 3.

 The D.C. government filed a motion to dismiss the lawsuit, which was brought before the D.C. federal district court in June.
 The judge denied the District’s motion to dismiss two of the three claims in the lawsuit: the Home Rule Act and School Reform Act.
 In her opinion, the judge stated that “it is not yet clear whether the actions of the Council impermissibly conflict with the will of Congress as set forth in the Home Rule Act and the School Reform Act.”
 The third claim in the lawsuit, based on the Supremacy Clause, was dismissed.
 The case now moves to the next phase, at which time the judge will hear arguments and then rule on the grounds of the case.

 - You can access the complaint here.